cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 ##  Abstract

 This document describes the cluster landscape aspect of the architecture and scope of the Service Fabrik inter-operator.
-This includes not only the architectural approach to handle the different possible cluster landscapes but also the details about the different landscape scenarions (such as a dedicated v/s shared cluster landscape) and also some rationale for the landscape scenarios as well as the way they influence the architectural approach.
+This includes not only the architectural approach to handle the different possible cluster landscapes but also the details about the different landscape scenarios (such as a dedicated v/s shared cluster landscape) and also some rationale for the landscape scenarios as well as the way they influence the architectural approach.

 ## Target Audience